MaikDulle/MaikDulle.github.io/_posts/2022-08-04-Logistic-regression-using-starwars-data.md

 ## Frequentist multiple logistic regression

-Since our dependent varaible is binary (0/1), we assume the following model for our frequentist multiple logistic regression:
+Since our dependent variable is binary (0/1), we assume the following model for our frequentist multiple logistic regression:

 Watched_SWi = β0+ β1Genderi + β2Agei+ β3Locationi + β4Trek_Fan +